3 Hours / 3 CEs

 • Intended Audience

-This training is designed for mental health professionals at all experience levels—beginner, intermediate, and advanced—who are involved in or preparing to work with criminal responsibility cases.
-It is especially relevant for those specializing in forensic psychology, psychiatry, or clinical psychology, and who require a strong understanding of legal standards, criminal responsibility evaluations, and the application of mental health expertise in legal settings.
-Participants may work in forensic, clinical, correctional, or legal environments, and may be preparing for board certification in their field.
+This training is intended for mental health professionals who are involved in or preparing to work with criminal responsibility cases, particularly those specializing in forensic psychology, psychiatry, or clinical psychology.
+It is designed for individuals who require a strong understanding of legal standards, the evaluation of criminal responsibility, and the application of mental health expertise within legal contexts.
+The training is also relevant for those preparing for board certification in forensic mental health or seeking to deepen their knowledge of the intersection between mental health and the justice system.

 • Experience Level